atlassian-labs/data-center-terraform/docs/docs/userguide/PREREQUISITES.md

     helm version --short
     ```

-If you have not the Helm installed on your local environment, or the installed version is lower than `v3.3` then you
+If you have not installed Helm on your local environment, or the installed version is lower than `v3.3` then you
 need to [install Helm](https://helm.sh/docs/intro/install/){.external}.

 ### :material-aws: AWS configuration
-You need to have AWS CLI tool installed on your local machine before installing the infrastructure.
-We recommend to
+You need to have the AWS CLI tool installed on your local machine before installing the infrastructure.
+We recommend
-have version 2 of AWS CLI.
+having version 2 of AWS CLI.

 If you still have no AWS CLI installed on your local environment please
  [install it](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html){.external} before